lcatlett/tvm/README.md

   - GITHUB_TOKEN — optional.
 Helps avoid GitHub API rate limits

 Notes
+- The installer will detect PATH conflicts and provide guidance.
-- Make sure ~/.local/bin appears before /usr/local/bin in your PATH to override brew's terminus.
+- Make sure ~/.local/bin appears before /usr/local/bin in your PATH to override existing terminus installations.
 - You can always invoke the manager explicitly as "terminus-vm":

   terminus-vm list
   terminus-vm use 4

+- The `update --all` command intelligently filters versions to avoid download failures.